Psychology-PE (PSYD)

 PSYD-321 Adolescent Psychology 3 Credits

 A study of the period of life from puberty to the emergence from the teens, emphasizing the physical, mental, emotional, social, spiritual, and personality development of the individual.
 Diversity issues are considered.
-(School for Professional Studies Course).
+(Professional Education Course)

 Prerequisite: PSYC-103 or PSYC-103C